abraunegg/onedrive/docs/install.md

 #### Ubuntu 18.x
 Ubuntu 18.x LTS reached the end of its five-year LTS window on May 31th 2023 and is no longer supported or tested against.

+#### Ubuntu 20.x
+Ubuntu 20.x LTS reached the end of its five-year LTS window on May 31th 2025 and is no longer supported or tested against.

-#### Ubuntu 20.x | Ubuntu 22.x | Ubuntu 24.x - x86_64
+#### Ubuntu 22.x | Ubuntu 24.x
 > [!NOTE]
-> These dependencies are also applicable for all distributions that are based on Ubuntu such as:
+> These dependency requirements also apply to any distribution derived from Ubuntu, including but not limited to:
 > *   Lubuntu
 > *   Linux Mint
 > *   Pop!_OS